Intracerebral hemorrhage usually results from chronic high blood pressure.

 A solution that contains clotting factors and other proteins that help blood clot (prothrombin complex concentrate)

-High blood pressure is treated only if it is very high.
+High blood pressure Treatment High blood pressure (hypertension) is persistently high pressure in the arteries.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more is treated only if it is very high.
 Decreasing blood pressure too rapidly or by too much can reduce the blood supply to parts of the brain that have already been deprived of blood because of the hemorrhage.
 Then, the lack of blood may result in a stroke (an ischemic stroke) in those parts of the brain.

-Surgery to remove the accumulated blood and relieve pressure within the skull, even if it may be lifesaving, is rarely done because the operation itself can damage the brain.
+Surgery to remove the accumulated blood and relieve pressure within the skull is rarely done because the operation itself can damage the brain.
 Also, removing the accumulated blood can trigger more bleeding, further damaging the brain and leading to severe disability.
-However, this operation may be effective for hemorrhage in the cerebellum.
-In such cases, a good recovery is possible.
+However, this operation may be lifesaving if people have a large hemorrhage in the cerebellum (the part of the brain that helps coordinate the body’s movements).